oxylabs/amazon-scraper/README.md

 ### URL

 The `amazon` source is designed to retrieve the content from various Amazon URLs.
 Instead of sending multiple parameters, you can provide us with a direct URL to the required Amazon page.
-We do not strip any parameters or alter your URLs in any way.
+We don't strip any parameters or alter your URLs in any way.

 #### **Query parameters**